 - Funding timeline — You can choose from two funding options: standard or express.
 Standard funding is included with your monthly membership fee, but it takes up to three business days to receive your money.
 You may be able to get your money the same day you request it with the express option, but it costs a small fee (Dave doesn’t specify how much the fee is).

-Best for building credit: MoneyLion
+Best for suite of online services: MoneyLion

 Best for access to banking services: Branch